MAPF-Competition/web_resource/Competition Setup.md

 To determine which robot is assigned which task, the controller relies on a component known as the **task scheduler**, which you must implement (for the Task Scheduling track and the Combined track).
-The role of the scheduler is to compute a valid next task for each robot at each timestep.
-An assignment is valid if every task is a revealed task which has not been previously opened (by another robot) or closed (by any robot).
+The role of the scheduler is to specify a valid next task (or no task) for each robot at each timestep.

-If the Task Scheduler does not complete its computation in time, the existing assignment (from the previous timestep) is taken as the current assignment.
+An assignment is valid if every assigned task is a revealed task which has not been previously opened (by another robot) or closed (by any robot).

-If the current assignment is invalid for any agent, that agent receives the empty-set assignment (i.e., no task is assigned for that agent).
+If the Task Scheduler does not complete its computation in time, of if the proposed assignment is invalid, the existing assignment (from the previous timestep) is taken as the current assignment, minus any completed tasks.

 Effective task assignment is crucial: for optimising the use of available resources (the robots) and for maximising the number of task completions.